 Once the lake freezes, it doesn’t mean the conditions are good from that time onwards.
 Always check the thickness and open water before you go out, especially if the weather was warmer the past few days.

 Good to know before you go

-- All the outdoor rinks mentioned above are free
+- All the outdoor rinks mentioned above are free to use.

-- Black ice is usually better for skating (as you see on the Johnson Lake picture above), white (milky) ice (as you see on the Vermilion Lakes picture) has air or snow in it and should be considered with caution
+- Black ice is usually better for skating (as you see on the Johnson Lake picture above), white (milky) ice (as you see on the Vermilion Lakes picture) has air or snow in it and should be considered with caution.

 Who’s ready for ice skating in Banff National Park?
 Share your experience with us below.